Lowkeywastaken/School-coding-projects/README.md

-# My projects of coding in out ITE 260 and 389 class
+# my progress of coding in college ITE 260 class